CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

 ## Other project states, claims and metadata

 1. Intended for commercial use (EU CRA signal for OSS Stewards)
-1. Registered OSS Steward

 ### For consideration

-1. FORK – This project claims to be an API-compatible fork of another project
 1. CE_DECLARATION – A URL, linking to declaration of conformance to the EU Cyber Resilience Act, as required in Annex II, point 6; and Chapter III, Article 28; and in Chapter II Article 13(20).
 1. CE_DOCUMENTATION – A URL linking to supporting information and instructions (Annex II, point 8)
 1. CE_CONFORMITY_BODY – A URL pointing to the Conformity Assessment Body where this component has been registered (CRA Article 22(4) and Article 58(1))